abhigyank/Prettier-Zulip/README.md

 1. Unzip the file and you should have a folder named `Prettier-Zulip`.
 1. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`).
 1. Enable Developer Mode.
-1. Drag the `Prettier-Zulip-master` folder anywhere on the page to import it (do not delete the folder afterwards).
+1. Drag the `Prettier-Zulip-main` folder anywhere on the page to import it (do not delete the folder afterwards).

 **Firefox**